Create your first Resource

 In addition to the submitted values, you will find that additional administrative properties also appear in the output.
 One example is branchPath which specifies the working branch of the code system within the repository.

 The code system now exists but is empty.
-To verify this claim, we can list concepts using either Snow Owl's native API tailored for SNOMED CT or the standardized FHIR API for a representation that is uniform across different kinds of code systems – for the sake of simplicity, we will use the former in this example.
+To verify this claim, we can list concepts using either Snow Owl's native API tailored for SNOMED CT or the standardized FHIR API for a representation that is uniform across different kinds of code systems – for the sake of simplicity, we will use the former on the next page.